The Web address of this

 “Anger problems”

-Ad-ding this perspective will increase your
+wounds.
+Adding this perspective will increase your

 options to reduce and avoid “anger problems”

-and be-tween you and other people.
+and between you and other people.

 Anger and False-self